wcfrobert/wcfrobert.github.io/_posts/2021-03-25-python-notes.markdown

 # Other useful string operations for parsing
 concat = str1 + str2		# concatenate strings
-string.in("word")		# checks if "word" is in the string.
+"word" in string		# checks if "word" is in the string.
 Returns boolean string.find("word")		# find the index where "word" occurs.
 Returns -1 if failed string.strip() 			# removes spaces and \n \t string.strip(",.abc:;") 	# remove occurence of these characters